meghanmshea/intertidal-eDNA/README.md

 ## How should I use this repository?

-The entire analysis can executed by running the **`PillarPoint.Rmd`** RMarkdown file, which reproduces the full text of the Methods & Results sections of "[Environmental DNA (eDNA) metabarcoding differentiates between micro-habitats within the rocky intertidal](https://www.biorxiv.org/content/10.1101/2023.08.03.551543v1)".
+The entire analysis can executed by running the **`PillarPoint.Rmd`** RMarkdown file, which reproduces the full text of the Methods & Results sections of "[Environmental DNA metabarcoding differentiates between micro-habitats within the rocky intertidal](https://www.biorxiv.org/content/10.1101/2023.08.03.551543v1)".

 #### Step 1: Install R and RStudio (if you haven't already)